 Tropical hardwood species, such as manchiche and pucte, are particularly well-suited for outdoor urban infrastructure.
 Many are extraordinarily strong, resistant to decay and grow tall and straight enough to produce boardwalk planks.

 The last time the Brooklyn Bridge promenade boardwalk was replaced, the city’s Department of Transportation used a wood called greenheart (Ocotea rodiaei or Chlorocardium rodiei), which grows in northern South America.
 However, that wood was procured with little concern or knowledge of the impacts on local communities, or whether it contributed to deforestation.

-That is why our Brooklyn Bridge Forest proposal will source wood from a sustainable forestry operation managed by the Uaxactún community in Guatemala’s Maya Biosphere Reserve.
+That is why our Brooklyn Bridge Forest design will source wood from a sustainable forestry operation managed by the Uaxactún community in Guatemala’s Maya Biosphere Reserve.
 The community, in partnership with Wildlife Conservation Society, has been widely recognized for their successful forest conservation, which includes certification by the Forest Stewardship Council.